bryanguillen/countries/README.md

 * Background Color
 * Dark Theme
 * Additional Content + Buttons in Summary Page
-* Not Optimized (i.e. all countries are loaded at once)
+* Not Fully Optimized (i.e. lazy loading of images on home is implemented, but all countries are added to the DOM on load, which means 200 plus `div` elements at once)

 The reason for this is that my implementation was really focused around:  **state management**.